plasticgaming99/powerline-ultrafast/README.md

 # powerline-ultrafast
-powerline but ultrafast by power clang, and vlang
+powerline but ultrafast by power of clang, and vlang